 PTP TSPECs.

-In the case of reassociation to a different AP, AP MLD, or PCP (the CurrentAPAddress parameter is not the new AP’s or PCP’s MAC address or the new AP MLD’s MAC address), all the states, agreements and allocations listed above are deleted or reset to initial values.
+In the case of reassociation to a different AP, AP MLD, or PCP (the CurrentAPAddress parameter is not the new AP’s or PCP’s MAC address or the new AP MLD’s MAC address) or in the case of reassociation to an AP, where the new AP address is same as the value in the CurrentAPAddress parameter, and the existing association is between MLDs or in the case of reassociation to an AP MLD , where the new AP MLD address is same as the value in the CurrentAPAddress parameter, and the existing association is not between MLDs(#22014), all the states, agreements and allocations listed above are deleted or reset to initial values.